ink-feather-org/cargo-manifest-proc-macros-rs/README.md

 ## What can this crate do?

-Proc-macro crates usually tightly coupled to other crates and need to know the module path to them.
+Proc-macro crates are usually tightly coupled to other crates and need to know the module path to them.

 Given the following common crate structure: